-Simon is a marine conservation biologist and underwater photographer from New Plymouth, New Zealand.
+Simon is a marine conservation biologist and wildlife photographer from New Plymouth, New Zealand.
 He is a co-founder and Principal Scientist at the Marine Megafauna Foundation, where he leads the global whale shark research and conservation program.
 He is also a Co-Chair for the Sub-Equatorial Africa region within the IUCN Shark Specialist Group, Science Advisor to Wild Me, and a founding board member of the Sawfish Conservation Society.